MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 This article is intended to help you quickly get to deployment.
 Before going to production, you should explore [Tuning Liberty](https://www.ibm.com/docs/was-liberty/base?topic=tuning-liberty).

 If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing WebSphere on Azure solutions, fill out this short [survey on WebSphere migration](https://aka.ms/websphere-on-azure-survey) and include your contact information.
-The team of program managers, architects, and engineers promptly get in touch with you to initiate close collaboration.
+The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 [!INCLUDE [aro-support](includes/aro-support.md)]
 [!INCLUDE [aro-quota](includes/aro-quota.md)]

 ## Prerequisites

-Complete the following prerequisites to successfully use this guide.
+Complete the following prerequisites to successfully use this guide:

 1. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
 1. Install a Java Standard Edition (SE) implementation, version 17 or later (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).